 With a heart for human rights and mental health advocacy, Sheryl is the co-founder and co-leader of both the Justice, Equity, Diversity and Inclusion (JEDI) Project and the Women on Boards Product for the natural products industry through One Step Closer to an Organic Sustainable Community (OSC2), a nonprofit whose mission is to address the toughest sustainability problems by building new regenerative businesses.

 Earlier in her career, Sheryl served as the CEO of Clif Bar and Company.
 There she led the concept development and introduction of Luna, the first whole nutrition bar for women, which became a $70 million business in three years and continues to be a core brand in the company’s portfolio.
 She went on to co-found and serve as CEO for Plum, Inc., a healthy, organic food company that aims to nourish kids “from the high chair to the lunch box.”
 In 2013, Plum was successfully sold to Campbell Soup Company.

 After Plum, Sheryl was the Executive Director of the Center for Entrepreneurial Studies at the Stanford Graduate School of Business, and she held a faculty position at Sonoma State University, where she taught hundreds of aspiring entrepreneurs and other professionals.

-Sheryl currently serves on the advisory board of Martinellis and on the board of One Step Closer (OSC).
+Sheryl currently serves on the board of OSC2 and Foodstirs, and she is on the advisory board of Once Upon a Farm.
 She is also a member of the Forbes San Francisco Business Council.
-Previous boards include Zuke’s, thinkThin, Sugar Bowl Bakery, Gardein, FoodStirs, Once Upon A Farm, American Sustainable Business Council and the Harvest Summit.
-Sheryl supported Zuke’s, Gardein, and thinkThin to successful exits.
+Previous boards include Zuke’s, thinkThin, Sugar Bowl Bakery, Gardein and the American Sustainable Business Council.